ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 I hope that you enjoy using it.
 If you have any feedback,
 please `open an issue`_ on GitHub for the repo.
+To follow announcements for Read the Docs, follow `us on Twitter`_

 If you want to support work like this, help `fund development on Read the Docs`_ on Gittip.